Langham Huntington Pasadena

 We did not get a chance to eat in The Dining Room, now called The Royce, as it is currently undergoing an extensive renovation.
 It will re-open in November, and will be the only hotel-run restaurant in Los Angeles County to receive a Michelin Star rating.
 The Bar is also being renovated, but we had a nice late afternoon lunch of Mache Beet Salad and Kobe Beef Sliders in the Lobby Lounge.
-Our cocktails and lunch were expensive (think $15.00-18.00 per cocktail) but delicious.
+Our cocktails and lunch were more expensive than a traditional hotel bar (think $15.00-18.00 per cocktail) but exquisitely delicious.

 The hotel, built in 1907 by railroad tycoon, Henry Huntington, still has the luxurious feel of long ago, without being stuffy or outdated.

 Long hallways, adorned with antique furniture and paintings, led to grand ballrooms and plush dining areas.
 Beautifully painted ceilings, colorful carpets, and floor-to-ceiling windows complemented the decor.

 The Langham Huntington is known for its luscious landscaped gardens, and did not disappoint.
 As we strolled though the Japanese garden, I felt the stress of our long drive roll off my shoulders.
 We were somewhat surprised that the ponds did not have koi in them, but the tranquil sound of the water was soothing.